 Drunken Adult Trick-or-Treating in Canada

-Personally for our holiday we just stick to classic and totally-not-bizarre traditions like setting up a live tree in our living room or getting wasted and arguing with our uncle about refugees.
-But if there’s any peculiar Christmas celebrations we didn’t mention please bring them up in the comments section below!
+Personally, for our holiday we just stick to classic and totally-not-bizarre traditions like setting up a live tree in our living room or getting wasted and arguing with our uncle about refugees.
+But if there are any peculiar Christmas celebrations we didn’t mention please bring them up in the comments section below!